US House impeaches President Donald Trump for 'incitement of insurrection' at Capitol | Politics

 Pelosi asserted that the President must be impeached. ''I believe the President must be convicted by the Senate, a constitutional remedy that will ensure that the republic will be safe from this man who is so resolutely determined to tear down the things that we hold dear and that hold us together,'' she added.

+Biden said that the members of the House of Representatives exercised the power granted to them under the US Constitution and voted to impeach and hold the president accountable.

+''It was a bipartisan vote cast by members who followed the Constitution and their conscience.
+The process continues to the Senate,'' he said.

-However, as the impeachment was in process in the House, Trump urged for calm as security agencies reported they have received inputs of a possible armed violence by his supporters here and across the country ahead of the January 20 inauguration of his successor Joe Biden.
+As the impeachment was in process in the House, Trump urged for calm as security agencies reported they have received inputs of a possible armed violence by his supporters here and across the country ahead of the January 20 inauguration of Biden.

 ''In light of reports of more demonstrations, I urge that there must be NO violence, NO lawbreaking and NO vandalism of any kind,'' Trump said in a statement issued by the White House on Wednesday.